 It has definitely been a labour of love, and a fun project to work on with the family.
 Learning new skills along the way has been a gift in itself, and we look forward to opening the doors on Saturday 14 November 2020 to show the final product to those visitors who are taking part in the Waitaki Meet the Maker studio tour.

-After this date, the Workspace will be open by appointment only, so if you are in the area and want to say hello, please contact us ahead of your intended visit and we will be happy to schedule in a time to show you around.
+After this date, the Ayke & WhatNot Studio will be open by appointment only or during special events, so if you are in the area and want to say hello, please contact us ahead of your intended visit and we will be happy to schedule in a time to show you around.